Founder thewanawal.com

 LECTURES:

-Humanities: Re/Orienting (in) the World, NorthWestern University
+Humanities: Re/Orienting (in) the World, Northwestern University, USA

 Panels: